 - SOAP-ME – Can be used in preparation prior to attempting ETI ensuring all relevant equipment is available at hand: Suction, Oxygen, Airway equipment, Pharmacological agents (not likely in the Paramedic role), Monitoring Equipment (SOAP-ME).

-- Levitan position – Placing the patient in the Levitan position (commonly seen as a ‘sniffing position’) through using blankets/pillows/etc, will help optimise the view of the vocal cords when attempting ETI.
+- Levitan position – Placing the patient in the Levitan position (commonly seen as a ‘sniffing position’) and ramping their head and/or shoulders through using blankets/pillows/etc, will help optimise the view of the vocal cords when attempting ETI.

 - BURP – Using a colleague to apply Backwards, Upwards, Right, Pressure (BURP) on the thyroid cartilage can help bring vocal cords into view during an ETI attempt.